turingschool/curriculum/source/projects/dinner_dash.markdown

 ## Submission Guidelines

-Your project must be "live" on the web for your peers to evaluate it.
-We recommend you deploy it on Heroku.
+* Your project must be "live" on the web for your evaluation.
+We recommend you deploy it on Heroku

-Your `README` file on GitHub should contain a link to your live site.
+* Your `README` file on GitHub should contain a link to your live site

-On the production site, setup the URL path `/code` to redirect the user to the GitHub repository.
+* On the production site, the URL path `/code` should redirect the user to the GitHub repository

 ## Extensions